Last updated: July 10, 2018

 9. Third Party Sites

 The Sites are general audience websites, and we do not knowingly collect information about children under age 13 years old through the Sites.
 Visitors who are 13 or under should get permission from a parent or legal guardian before using the Sites and should not submit any Personal Information.
 If we learn that we have collected Personal Information from a child under age 13 other than in a manner authorized by law, we will delete that information from our database.
-If you become aware of any Personal Information we have collected from children under 13, please contact the HHMI Webmaster.
+If you become aware of any Personal Information we have collected from children under 13, please contact HHMI.

 11. Do Not Track